 Eligibility of Applicant Households in the Community

-To qualify for FHEPS when households are not residing in a shelter, the household must be in the community facing homelessness or will become homeless by meeting one of the following criteria:
+Prior to the waiver, to qualify for FHEPS when households are not residing in a shelter, the household must be in the community facing homelessness or will become homeless by meeting one of the following criteria:

 - Subject to an eviction proceeding due to nonpayment of excess rent, or